WSYR-TV: Second call sign change

 Clear Channel Communications (now iHeartMedia) bought Ackerley in 2001, putting WIXT-TV under the same ownership as WSYR radio (570 AM).
 The call sign was then changed to the current WSYR-TV on June 13, 2005.
 The change caused a small amount of confusion, as the WSYR-TV call letters had last resided on rival NBC affiliate WSTM-TV from its sign-on in 1950 until its sale to the Times Mirror Company in 1980.
-The WIXT (AM) call letters were moved to sister station WLFH in Little Falls, New York.
+The callsign WIXT was moved to sister station WLFH in Little Falls, New York.
 This was part of a strategy that Clear Channel would use the older callsign for an existing TV station they co-owned with the radio stations, the others were WOAI-TV in San Antonio and WHAM-TV in Rochester.

 On April 20, 2007, Clear Channel entered into an agreement to sell its entire television division to Newport Television, a broadcasting group established by Providence Equity Partners.
 WSYR radio was not part of the sale as it remains owned and operated by iHeartMedia.
-Nevertheless, the WSYR-TV call letters were retained.
+Nevertheless, the WSYR-TV callsign was retained.

 WSYR-DT2 was affiliated with the Variety Television Network (operated by Newport Television) until its demise in early-January 2009.
 This station once served on cable as the default ABC affiliate in Northern New York State communities such as Ogdensburg, Potsdam, Massena, and Malone.
 Since then, most of those areas have been replaced with WSYR-TV's sister station and fellow ABC affiliate WWTI.
 However, both were available in these markets for a short time with WVNY from Burlington, Vermont now serving Malone.

 On July 19, 2012, Newport Television announced the sale of WSYR-TV and all of its stations in New York State except WXXA-TV in Albany and WHAM-TV in Rochester to the Nexstar Broadcasting Group as part of a 22-station deal that involved Nexstar, Sinclair Broadcast Group and Cox Media Group.
 The transaction was completed on December 3.